 Qi allows product developers and manufacturers to change the way that people and devices interact with power and data.
 It dynamically seeks resonance and optimizes power transfer under multiple, varying load conditions and spatial configurations.
 It can be utilized essentially anywhere traditional power needs exist.
 It is a revolutionary advancement unleashing a new world of creative options – power and data can be efficiently transmitted to virtually any electrical device without the constraints of plugs, power cords and chargers.

 Simple and safe, Qi charges or powers an array of devices, from smartphones to cordless kitchen appliances.
 The technology combines the benefits of both induction and resonant charging to deliver a versatile standard that offers a full range of innovative features and capabilities.

 Wireless power enables designers and manufacturers to cut the final cord and give consumers what they’ve been asking for – a truly wireless lifestyle.
 Through the Qi standard, power, data and communications now flow across devices from different manufacturers ensuring a seamless user experience.

 EXTENDED PRODUCT LIFE

 Wireless power eliminates the need for external ports.
 Devices can now be designed to eliminate the wear and tear on connectors and cables that comes with repeated use.
 They can also be completely sealed to protect them while operating in unforgiving environments, including under water and in extreme temperatures.

 Any product that requires power can utilize wireless power technology.
 It applies to everything from consumer electronics like phones and tablets to kitchen appliances, medical devices and beyond.
-And with the Qi wireless power standard driving development, multiple devices from different manufacturers can now be supported by a single source, making easy, efficient charging simple.
+And with the Qi standard driving development, multiple devices from different manufacturers can now be supported by a single source, making easy, efficient charging simple.